berthubert/hello-dl-posts/hello-deep-learning-chapter1/index.md

 And that's it!
 If you look at the full [threeorseven.cc](https://github.com/berthubert/hello-dl/blob/main/threeorseven.cc) you'll find that it contains some additional code to log data for the histogram we showed above, and for generating some sample images.

-Stay tuned for the next chapter where we'll start doing some actual learning.
+In [the next chapter](../first-learning), we'll start doing some actual learning.